 Cybercriminals target the PII of employees and customers, seeking to maximise the commercial and reputational impact of a data breach.
 In the last financial year, human resources organisations such as payroll and recruitment companies have been frequently targeted by ransomware actors, as these types of companies provide services across a wide range of sectors.
 Compromises of payroll providers in 2021–22 led to the data of hundreds of thousands of Australian employees being accessed and exposed.

 Social assistance organisations, which hold sensitive data on vulnerable people, have also been targeted in Australia and internationally.
 For example, in January 2022, the Swiss-based International Committee of the Red Cross publicly stated a ransomware attack on its servers had compromised the personal data of more than half a million people, including refugees and internally displaced people in conflict zones across the world.

 Case Study: Australian social assistance organisation

 In March 2022, an Australian social assistance organisation was targeted by ransomware resulting in the theft of data.
 The malicious actor gained access to the organisation’s servers through exploiting an unpatched version of Microsoft Exchange.
 Within 4 days, the malicious actor moved from initial access to encryption.
-The organisation’s Chief Information Security Officer told the ACSC, “it spins my head about how quickly they were able to move around the network”.
+The organisation’s Chief Information Security Officer told the ASD's ACSC, “it spins my head about how quickly they were able to move around the network”.

 The organisation identified that its systems had been encrypted and immediately notified Commonwealth and state agencies.
 It engaged its existing commercial incident response provider to provide technical support and conduct an investigation.
 The organisation credits its ability to recover so quickly to maintaining a strong relationship with their incident response provider and moving to cloud-based backups in the months before the incident.
 Remediation and related network security improvements cost approximately $200,000, which was substantially less than the ransom demanded.